 - 1.6 The role of the Partnership Act 1890 in providing the basic code for partnerships, the significance of partnership agreements; - 1.7 Creating an ordinary partnership the consequences for the partners.
-Creation of partnerships by implication and expressly; - 1.8 Existence and cessation of a partnership numbers of partners, business names, duration, ceasing to be a partner; - 1.9 The relationship between partners duty of good faith, accountability, competing, right to indemnity, partners' capital, profit and loss sharing, loans, capital and interest thereon, partnership property; - 1.10 Partners' relations with third parties agency and authority, holding out, liability; - 1.11 Changes in the composition of partnerships - expulsion, retirement and novation, death, bankruptcy; - 1.12 Dissolution of a partnership when it occurs, the realisation of partnership assets. - Limited liability partnerships - 1.13 Limited liability partnerships (LLPs) relationships between partners, property, designated members, company related requirements, features that LLPs have in common with limited liability companies and how they differ from limited liability companies.
+Creation of partnerships, expressed and implied; - 1.8 Existence and cessation of a partnership numbers of partners, business names, duration, ceasing to be a partner; - 1.9 The relationship between partners duty of good faith, accountability, competing, right to indemnity, partners' capital, profit and loss sharing, loans, capital and interest thereon, partnership property; - 1.10 Partners' relations with third parties agency and authority, holding out, liability; - 1.11 Changes in the composition of partnerships expulsion, retirement and novation, death, bankruptcy; - 1.12 Dissolution of a partnership when it occurs, the realisation of partnership assets.

+Limited liability partnerships

+1.13 Limited Liability Partnerships Act 2000 - relationships between partners, property, designated members, company related requirements, features that limited liability partnerships have in common with limited liability companies and how they differ from limited liability companies.